khalid-hussain/shaheen/chap22.md

 "Daughter!
 He will be here tomorrow."

-Yusuf was Badr bin Mughira's son and Zubaida was Bashir Bin Hassan's daughter.
+Yusuf was Badr bin Mughira's son and Zubaida was Bashir bin Hassan's daughter.
 After talking to the children for a while, Badr bin Mughira left them in the other room and they reluctantly laid down into their respective beds.